Hey! Baby: DJ Ötzi version

 Austrian artist DJ Ötzi recorded a cover version titled "Hey Baby (Uhh, Ahh)".
 It was released in July 2000 as the lead single from his debut solo album, Love, Peace & Vollgas.
 This version reached number one in the United Kingdom, Ireland, and Australia.
 In 2002, it was re-released when it became the unofficial theme song for the 2002 FIFA World Cup.
 In the United States, the song was released to promote the 2003 buddy comedy film Kangaroo Jack.
+At Australian music festivals the song is routinely sung a capella by the crowd as a way to pass the time between sets.

 Music video

-The official music video features large groups of people singing along to the song in a taxi at different times, interspersed with DJ Ötzi singing on a TV screen.
+The official music video features large groups of people singing along to the song in a London taxi at different times, interspersed with DJ Ötzi singing on a TV screen.
 An animated music video was also produced featuring a cartoon version of DJ Ötzi performing with a band of robots while trying to woo a princess.